13 Jul Understanding Ovarian Cysts

 Endometriosis is the most common reason for causing ovarian cysts.

 It is observed that ovarian cysts are most of the time benign or not cancerous although these can be in a few cases cancerous (malignant).
-Cancerous cysts are more common in women who have been through the menopause.
+Cancerous cysts are more common in women.

 Diagnosing ovarian cysts

 To detect cysts in ovaries, an ultrasound is performed by using a probe placed inside your vagina.
 If a cyst is identified during the ultrasound scan and you may need to have this monitored with a repeat ultrasound scan in a few weeks.